Understanding Your Diagnosis

 Detailed information on biopsy, including the most common types of biopsy such as endoscopic biopsy, bone marrow biopsy, excisional biopsy, incisional biopsy, fine needle aspiration biopsy, punch biopsy, shave biopsy, and skin biopsy

 An abdominal ultrasound is a procedure used to assess the organs and structures within the abdomen (belly).
-This includes the liver, gallbladder, pancreas, bile ducts, spleen, and abdominal aorta.
-Ultrasound allows your doctor to easily view the abdominal organs and structures from outside the body.
+This includes the liver, gallbladder, pancreas, bile ducts, spleen, kidneys, and abdominal aorta.
+Ultrasound allows your healthcare provider to easily view the abdominal organs and structures from outside the body.
 Ultrasound may also be used to assess blood flow to abdominal organs.

 CT scan is a type of imaging test.
 It uses X-rays and computer technology to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.